rserling/kxry/README.md

 ## To Do
 * The main record script **kxry-archive.rb** should calculate on invocation how many seconds are left in the hour and apply that to ffmpeg for duration
 * This ideally should not run from cron but be a continuous daemon-like process which splits off hourly, and restarts itself (from systemd?) if it ends unexpectedly
+* Logging should all go to one file, right now it is 2 or 3
 * It should be possible to send alerts as SMS or e-mail or whatever
 * The disk checker **disk.rb** should send alerts before root is full